-If so, you’re basically automatically qualified for this type of job — no extra effort is needed.
+If so, you’re basically automatically qualified for this type of job.

 Price your services low in the beginning, and it should be easy to get your foot in the door.

-Once you’ve leveled your seller account, this gig can actually generate a pretty decent income after a while (see image).
+Once you’ve leveled your seller account, this gig can actually generate a pretty decent income after a while (see the following image).

 If you’re lucky enough to be fluent in two or more major languages, such as English and French, for example, there’s a lot of demand for you to tap into.